adakpro/Katalon-Integration/README.md

 ```

 ### Updating the Katalon profile
-Set following values of the ReportPortal profile to new ones using info from your own profile on adaklabs server.
+Set following values of the adaklabs profile to new ones using info from your own profile on adaklabs server.
 ```
 RP_HOST : your adaklabs API host.
 Ex : http://127.0.0.1:8080/api/v1
 RP_TOKEN : 'Bearer' + UUID value.
 Ex : Bearer f974e133-5f90-4912-9332-5b77d7bbd3d8